heyimjustalex/TagMedX/README.md

 **Set:**

-- Fields: id, id_group, max_samples_for_user, name, description, type
+- Fields: id, id_group, name, description, type
 - Purpose: Represents sets that are created by users with the role "admin/manager."
 A Group is linked with Set, allowing a group of doctors to have many sets assigned.
 Set is a representation of activity dataset marking.
 - Relationships:
   - Many-to-One with Group
-  - One-to-Many with Sample (each set has multiple packages)
+  - One-to-Many with Package (each set has multiple packages)
   - One-to-Many with Label (a set has some labels assigned by the admin, which doctors can later choose from)

+**Package:**

+- Fields: id, id_set, id_user, is_ready
+- Purpose: Represents sets that are created by users with the role "admin/manager."
+A Group is linked with Set, allowing a group of doctors to have many sets assigned.
+Set is a representation of activity dataset marking.
+- Relationships:
+  - Many-to-One with Set (Package belongs to a Set (previously called Task))
+  - Many-to-One with User (Package has user that owns it)
+  - One-to-Many with Sample (each Package has multiple Samples)

 **Sample:**

 - Fields: id, id_set, path, format
 - Purpose: Represents samples, which contain information about added photos to be examined.
 - Relationships:
-  - Many-to-One with Set
+  - Many-to-One with Package
   - Many-to-One with User - each sample has a user that it was firstly assigned to
   - One-to-Many with Examination - each sample might have different examination by different users, with different BBox